Slow links, fast links, and the cost of gossip

 For the inductive step, suppose that the claim is true for $T(k)$, i.e. after running the sequence, any node $v$ has exchanged rumors with all other nodes at a weighted distance $\le k$.
-To prove the claim for $T(2k)$ (i.e. $T(k) \cdot 2k\text{-DTG} \cdot T(k)$), we consider the various possibilities of forming a path of length $2k$. \begin{compactdesc} \item[Case 1:] The path consists only of edges with latencies $\le k$.
-Here we distinguish two sub-cases: \\ \item[Case 1a:] There exists a node $m$ which is equidistant from both end points $u$ and $v$ (see Figure \ref{fig_sim1}).
+To prove the claim for $T(2k)$ (i.e. $T(k) \cdot 2k\text{-DTG} \cdot T(k)$), we consider various possibilities of forming a path of length $2k$.

+\case{Case 1} The path consists only of edges with latencies $\le k$.
+Here we distinguish two sub-cases: \\ \case{Case 1a} There exists a node $m$ which is equidistant from both end points $u$ and $v$ (see Figure \ref{fig_sim1}).
 By the induction hypothesis, both nodes $u$ and $v$ would have exchanged rumors with node $m$ in the initial $T(k)$.
 In the next $T(k)$, node $m$ propagates all rumors that it received from $u$ to $v$ and vice-versa.

-\item[Case 1b:] No such node middle exists as depicted in Figure \ref{fig_sim2}.
+\case{Case 1b} No such node middle exists as depicted in Figure \ref{fig_sim2}.
 Then, after the initial $T(k)$, node $u$ must have exchanged rumors with $m_1$ and node $v$ with $m_2$, due to the induction hypothesis.
 In the invocation of the $2k$-DTG, node $m_1$ propagates all rumors gained from $u$ to $m_2$, and $m_2$ also propagates all rumors gained from $v$ to $m_1$.
 This information then travels from $m_1$ to $u$ and from $m_2$ to $v$ in the final $T(k)$. \onlyLong{